wwwangzhch/da-rnn/README.md

 This repository holds the reproduction codes for [A Dual-Stage Attention-Based Recurrent Neural Network for Time Series Prediction-IJCAI2017](https://arxiv.org/pdf/1704.02971.pdf).

-In `./darnn-based`, We reproduce the work in this paper on the Nasdaq 100 dataset.
-Besides, we offer a modified version in `./darnn-improved`to solve the instability of the original model during training period.
+In `./darnn-based`, we reproduce the work in this paper on the Nasdaq 100 dataset.
+Besides, we offer a modified version in `./darnn-improved` to solve the instability of the original model during training period.
 The requirements are Python 3.6 and Pytorch 1.0 (or higher).

 ## Models